PriyamSrivastava1507/form-builder/README.md

 Codiform is a visual form builder for React developers.
 Users drag and drop field types onto a canvas, configure validations and default values in a properties panel, and generate production-ready React form code with one click.

-The generated output is ready to be pasted directly into any React application.
+The generated output code is ready to be pasted directly into any React application.
 This drastically reduces development time on boilerplate form setup.

 ## Screenshots